 The results of the archive search conducted by USAEDH are presented in the Archives Search Report (USAEDH, 1993) and the draft Archives Search Report (Supplement No. 1) (USAEDH, 1994).
 These reports identify the types of ordnance used at Fort Ord and describe areas both inside and outside of the Inland Ranges where ordnance-related training may have occurred.
 A multiple-phase work plan (HFAI, 1993, 1994a, 1994b; UXB, 1994b) prepared at the direction of USAEDH describes the OE investigation program proposed to address areas within and near reuse parcels, as they were identified at that time.
-Sites where OE has been found and for which USAEDH recommends a removal action require the preparation of an Explosives Safety Submission (ESS), formerly known as a Land Disposal Site Plan (LDSP).
-An LDSP addressing several parcels was produced by Fort Ord in February 1994.
-The McKinney Group B Parcels were not included in the LDSP.
+Sites where OE has been found and for which USAEDH recommends a removal action require the preparation of an Explosives Safety Submission (ESS), formerly know as a Land Disposal Site Plan (LDSP).
+An LDSP addressing several parcels was produced by Fort Ord in February 1994; the McKinney Group C Parcels were not included in the LDSP.

-As stated in Section 4.5.1, no potential OE locations were identified within or immediately adjacent to the McKinney Group B Parcels; potential OE locations within 1 mile of either of the subareas are discussed in Section 4.10, which addresses adjoining properties.
+As stated in Section 4.5.1, a small corner of the VVMC parcel near Building 8717 (Subarea C-1) may overlie part of the 75-mm Pack Howitzer Firing Area, which has approximate boundaries.
+Other potential OE locations within 1 mile of either of the subareas are discussed in Section 4.10, which addresses adjoining properties.

-4.6 Polychlorinated Biphenyls Management Program
+4.6 Polychiorinated Biphenyls Management Program

-The descriptions of the PCB management program and status are on the basis of information that the Army made available to HLA (current through October 1994).
+The descriptions of the PCB management program and status are based on information that the Army made available to HLA (current through October 1994).
 The purpose of the PCB management program at Fort Ord is to evaluate electrical transformers and other materials that may contain PCBs and evaluate their potential to contain PCBs.
 As part of this program, HLA also examined transformer storage locations and areas where transformers were reportedly buried.